-Let me explain a bit of the PPC background, before I present the details of the machine: Bijan and Remco discovered about ten years ago that playing ping pong, listening to country music and drinking alcohol go quite well together.
+Let me explain a bit of the PPC background, before I present the details of the machine: Bijan and Remco discovered in the early 2000s that playing ping pong, listening to country music and drinking alcohol go quite well together.
 So they did this as some sort of art performance at many occasions and subsequently they got invited to relatively serious art biennials and exhibitions with this concept.
 But even if I can absolutely appreciate the fun part of it, the deeper philosophical meaning of this “art” remains slightly miraculous to me.

 While some people play ping pong (preferably more than two players which then have to run around the table) another visitor can confuse the players via a separate control panel which is part of the sabotage edition: This destructive master mixer lets you switch the music to Heavy Metal (accompanied by disturbing strobe light); you can turn on fans on the ceiling for an additional wind challenge; you can just add some funny train and animal sounds with a supercool children’s toy, or – and now it comes – you can spill plenty of balls onto the ping pong table which you collected beforehand with the “Ping Pong Ball Suction Construction”!

-Unfortunately the clip doesn’t cover the moment where all balls fall into an actually running game, which has to do with the fact that the cameraman was drinking alcohol and playing ping pong during those exciting seconds.
+Unfortunately the video doesn’t cover the breathtaking moment when all balls fall into an actually running game, which has to do with the fact that the cameraman was drinking alcohol and playing ping pong during those exciting seconds.

 And I also have a photo which proves the alcohol part that I mentioned in the first paragraph, as you can clearly see when you look deep into Remco’s eyes one or two hours later: